 Morning meetings are an excellent way to help students transition from home to school and help them get ready to learn.
-In addition, these meetings can help you connect with your students, help students build relationships with each other, and promote an overall sense of community in the classroom.
+And just like the benefits from greeting your students as they enter your classroom, these meetings can help you connect with your students, help students build relationships with each other, and promote an overall sense of community in the classroom.

 To get a better idea of what morning meetings are about, please watch the short the video produced by Edutopia: